 The business is still struggling to really be profitable.
 It still needs Mark Shuttleworth's ongoing investment.
 As a result, there's a lot of changes in direction.
 That's especially true if you work on one of the newer products, i.e., not on Ubuntu itself.
 Every few months, usually after a meeting with Mark, there's a shift in strategy, all in search of how to launch a really profitable product.
 The company really wants something beyond an OS (which is increasingly commoditized) to ensure its profitably moving forward.

 Advice to Management

 I applied online.
 The process took 1 day.
-I interviewed at Canonical in February 2015.
+I interviewed at Canonical in March 2017.